How to Become a Morning Person

 Our sleep-wake cycles are governed by circadian rhythms.
 Circadian rhythms respond to light and darkness, waking us when it’s light and inducing sleepiness when it’s dark.

-Our circadian rhythms are influenced by our chronotypes, which determines our preferred wake time.
+Our circadian rhythms are influenced by our chronotypes, which determine our preferred wake time.
 Studies suggest chronotypes are genetic and inheritable.

 Despite the genetic component, a night owl can become an early riser.
 It just takes some dedication to make the switch—but you can transform yourself into a morning person in as little as two weeks by sticking to a consistent sleep schedule.